peterwgeorge/Coinbase-Websocket/README.md

 - If you encounter connection issues, verify that your API credentials are correctly stored in AWS Secrets Manager
 - Ensure the secret name in `SecretsProvider.cs` matches your AWS secret name
 - Check that your Coinbase API key has the appropriate permissions
 - Ensure your Coinbase API key uses the ECDSA algorithm
+- If you are not getting data in the React app, ensure that the ReactAppUrl in the appsettings.json matches what was provided by Vite.

 ## Disclaimer